 However, in all circumstances requests for mitigation must be made in a timely manner, i.e. before the deadline, and reflect a significant impediment.
 In a six-month project almost everyone is likely to have a short-term illness or hardware failure and must plan around this.
 Note that while some mitigation requests (e.g. coursework) can be resolved within the department by deadline extension, others (such as missing an exam paper or late submission of a Part III or MPhil project) can only result in zero marks; there is a higher-level University "Applications Committee" whose role is to resolve these cases.

 Oral examinations (viva voce examinations)

-The final meeting of the Examiners for the course is expected to be held as follows:
+These are expected to be held as follows: